SahanaGaneshvel/Real-time-Phishing-URL-Detection/README.md

 - **LangChain** for RAG implementation
 - **React** and **Tailwind CSS** for the frontend framework

-## 📞 Support

-For support, please open an issue in the GitHub repository or contact the development team.

 ## 🔮 Future Enhancements

 - [ ] Multi-language support